dcunited001/dcunited001.github.io/_posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 surface.

 So to sculpt these more authentic characters, you find that writers will mix one of two strategies.
-You'll find that both are necessary, though the first is much better IMO.
+Both are necessary, though the first is much better IMO.
 First, they may strategically filter what is described at the surface and use that to allow you to imagine what must lie below.
 And secondly, they may attempt to directly describe the thoughts and inner feelings of the characters to articulate how a reader should perceive the surface details.
 This is necessary when you want to make sure that your reader is thinking about certain things when a scene is unfolding.
 It's like putting text in bold.
 Sometimes you want to do that.

 And you have to take the limitations of your medium into account.
 A movie only has a running time of 90 - 120 minutes, tops.
 You need to